 In fact, when I suggest she try underwear and the potty instead, she often has a melt down and climbs up onto the change table shrieking “Diaper change, diaper chaaaaaaaaaaaaange!”

-So while my goal is to focus on potty training this summer, I’ve compiled a few handy tricks for “how to diaper change your twisty toddler,” because I can’t be the only one right?
+So while my goal is to focus on potty training, I’ve compiled a few handy tricks for “how to diaper change your twisty toddler,” because I can’t be the only one right?
 RIGHT?

 1) Ask first, and wait until he or she is ready.